RDFLib/rdflib.github.io/README.md

 ## Contacts
-Please contact the core [RDFlib maintainers](https://github.com/rdflib/rdflib#contacts) for any issues related to this repository the the website it supports.
+Please contact the core [RDFlib maintainers](https://github.com/rdflib/rdflib#contacts) for any issues related to this repository the website it supports.